twigz826/CV/README.md

 I am a junior software engineer and recent Makers Academy graduate.
 Having spent the majority of my career in financial services, I saw that many solutions to real world problems revolved around technology.
 I want to be at the forefront of building these solutions and this is what lead me to pivot my career towards software engineering.

-I love challenging myself to solve complex problems while continuously learning and expanding my knowledge base.
-My prior commercial experience has taught me how to effectively manage projects, work in teams and deliver when faced with tight deadlines.

 I am now looking to join a team of like-minded individuals where I can contribute meaningfully while continuing to improve and grow as a software engineer.

 </div>